bschaatsbergen/aws-detect-root-user-usage/README.md

 # detect and alert AWS root user usage

-When you create a new AWS account it's important that immediately secure the root user as it has full access to all your resources for all AWS services, including billing information.
-It's very important that you prevent anyone from using this account unless there's a specific set of tasks that require root privilege only.
+When you create a new AWS account it's important that you immediately secure the root user as it has full access to everything in your AWS account.
+It's very important that you prevent anyone from using this account unless there's a specific task that requires you to use root privilege.

 This repository contains a `stack.yaml` that you can deploy to your AWS account in order to capture and alert any root user usage.
 It contains an EventBridge rule, SNS topic and SNS subscription.